youx-group/react-native-esri/README.md

 # License

-_ArcGIS SDK for Android/iOS and the ArcGIS logo are properties of [Esri](https://developers.arcgis.com/) 2019, all rights reserved._
+_The ArcGIS SDK for Android/iOS and the ArcGIS logo are properties of [Esri](https://developers.arcgis.com/) 2019, all rights reserved._